lamewarden/RaPiD-boxes-software/README.md

 # RaPiD-chambers-software
 Original publication -
 [RaPiD-chamber: Easy to self-assemble live-imaging chamber with adjustable LEDs allows to track small differences in dynamic plant movement adaptation on tissue level](https://www.biorxiv.org/content/10.1101/2022.08.13.503848v1)

-This setup is aimed at visualizing gravity or light-stimulated movements of the plant seedlings.
-Raspberry PI3B+ was selected as a platform.
-For imaging, a Raspberry PiNoir v2 camera was used, coupled with 12 IR (880nm) LED illumination to avoid undesirable light responses in plants.
-For the Lateral and top-down illumination adafruit, NeoPixel RGBW LED stripes with 60 LEDs/m were used.
-WaveShare 4.3' TFT resistive display was used for the graphical user interface operation.
+This project is designed to show how plants move in response to gravity or light.
+To accomplish this, a Raspberry PI3B+ computer and a Raspberry PiNoir v2 camera which is IR-sensitive were used.
+Illumination is set up with 12 infrared (IR) lights to prevent unwanted reactions from the plants.
+To create light stimuli for dark grown plants, Adafruit NeoPixel RGBW LED stripes with 60 LEDs per meter were used for both lateral and top-down illumination.
+The project also uses a WaveShare 4.3-inch TFT resistive display to create a graphical user interface for operation.

 ## Contacts:
 For support, address Ivan Kashkan <kashkan.van@gmail.com>/<kashkan@ueb.cas.cz>